-Yellowstone’ National Park is a massive 2.2 million arces.
+Yellowstone’ National Park is a massive 2.2 million acres.
 This makes it the 8th largest national park.
-The park was created on March 1, 1872 by Congress and President Ulysses S. Grant.
+The park was created on March 1, 1872, by Congress and President Ulysses S. Grant.
 Early explorers realized that the Yellowstone Basin was a treasure and need to be protected.
 These men fought for the area’s protection.
 The park has a rather colorful history.
 Looking back a conservationist cringes but Yellowstone paved the way for the amazing park system we have today.

-The entire park sits on North America’s largest super volcano.
+The entire park sits on North America’s largest supervolcano.
 The park spans lakes, canyons, rivers, mountain ranges, and geothermal basins.
 The parks is well-known for its bison, elk, grizzly bears, black bears, and wolves (re-introduced in 1995).
 The park provides homes for hundreds of different plants, animals of all shapes and sizes.

 As one of the predominate, largest, and oldest parks, it is well developed.
 The park has several hotels and campgrounds spread out around the park.
 Some of these data back to the early days of the park.
-The park’s road make much of the park’s wonders reachable to the average visitor.
+The park’s road makes much of the park’s wonders reachable to the average visitor.

 Getting to Yellowstone National Park

 Yellowstone National Park has 5 park entrances.
 They are accessible by making a couple of hour detour off I-15, I-90, and I-80.
 The park is also a great stop for people traveling from Billings, Montana to Idaho Falls, Idaho.
 Public transport is limited to the towns outside of the park.